mcgillij/amdfan/INSTALL.md

 # Installing from PyPi
-You can also install amdfan from pypi using something like poetry.
+You can also install amdfan from PyPi using something like poetry.

 ``` bash
 poetry init